Basements

 Indoor or outdoor?

 In late summer and into early autumn, you can use an outdoor bar to replicate a bonafide tailgating experience.
 The elements are always in play in New Jersey, so ensure the bar is covered with a canopy, extended ceiling, roof overhang, or awning.
 Televisions or monitors should either be of the outdoor variety or shielded with an outdoor covering.
 Lighting should amply illuminate the primary task areas of the bar (preparation, serving, and clean-up) and assist with navigation as the days grow shorter.
-A firepit or space heaters might be incorporated into the patio to help stave off the chill at nightfall.
+A firepit or space heater might be incorporated into the patio to help stave off the chill at nightfall.

 Dry bar or wet bar?

 The difference between a dry bar and a wet bar is the availability of running water.
 If your bar is going to be easily accessible from or attached to a kitchen, a sink may not be necessary.
 An integrated refrigeration cabinet or closet allows you to store a wider variety of perishable ingredients, as well as stow beers for quick handoffs rather than long jaunts to the nearest refrigerator.
-For barkeepers who want to really go the distance, leaving room for a home draft beer system such a kegerator might be a wise move.
+For barkeepers who want to go the distance, leaving room for a home draft beer system such as a kegerator might be a wise move.

 What materials will I be using?

-For the bar’s framing and structure, construction lumber, oriented stand board sheeting, and plywood provide sturdiness and integrity.
+For the bar’s framing and structure, construction lumber, oriented strand board sheeting, and plywood provide sturdiness and integrity.
 Treated lumber or composite materials are advised for outdoor bars to resist moisture and weathering.
 For aesthetics, trim your bar with hardwood fascia.
 Countertop workspaces should be resilient and easy to clean — granite, marble, tile, and laminated hardwood or plywood are popular examples.

 South Jersey Basement Renovations